JetSetIlly/Gopher2600/README.md

 <img src=".screenshots/dear_debugger.png" height="400" alt="gopher2600's graphical debugger"/>

-In addition to the debugger, `Gopher2600` can record and playback gameplay sessions.
+In addition to the debugger, `Gopher2600` can [record and playback gameplay sessions](#recording-gameplay).
 This powerful feature efficiently records user input to a text file, suitable for passing along to other people for viewing.

-The gameplay playback feature is also used in the inbuilt "regression database".
+The gameplay playback feature is also used in the inbuilt [regression database](#regression-database).
 This database allow for easy testing of the emulator's integrity and was of invaluable use during development of the emulator.
 This feature will also be of use perhaps when developing new ROMs for the Atari 2600 - a way of recording the ideal output of the ROM for future comparison.

-The Atari 2600 comes with a variety of hand controllers and `Gopher2600` does it's very best to automatically select the correct input device.
+The Atari 2600 comes with a variety of [hand controllers](#hand-controllers) and `Gopher2600` does it's very best to automatically select the correct input device.
 This is an feature that will be expanded on greatly in the future but currently joysticks, paddles and keyboard are all supported.

+`Gopher2600` supports a variety of cartridge formats including [Supercharger](#supercharger-roms) from MP3 or WAV files.
+It supports `DPC+` format although there is no support for the ARM as yet.
+Most other formats are also supported.

 `Gopher2600` is in active development and feature requests are welcomed.